ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

 # Cron Jobs and recurring task ⚡

-  Now that you abstracted your business logic into the service layer, you may have a recurring task or a Cron that needs to be executed.
+  Now that the business logic encapsulated into the service layer, it's easier to use it from a Cron job.

   You should never rely on node.js `setTimeout` or another primitive way of delay the execution of code, but on a framework that persist your jobs, and the execution of them, in a database.